linkeddatacenter/uSilex/README.md

 You can create your custom framework just selecting the the components that fit your needs.

-out-of-the-box µSilex give to you a set of Service Providers (in the src/Provider directory ) and a set of traits (in the src/Application directory).
+out-of-the-box µSilex give to you a set of Service Providers (in the src/Provider directory )

 µSilex also provides the *Psr11Trait* as an helper to declare a constructor to inject a  Pimple Container with PSR11 interface in any class.